How to Recover Deleted Files using Windows File Recovery

 Step 5: Check Files after Recovering

 After the process of recovering deleted files is complete, you will see details of recovered files.
-Finally, it will ask you to view recovered files.
-So, press y or Y to open Recovery folder where recovered files are stored.
+Finally, it will ask you to view the recovered files.
+So, press y or Y to open the Recovery folder where recovered files are stored.

 Command-Line Syntax for Windows File Recovery Tool